 5 Minute Read

-State of the Construction Industry: September 2019 Roundup
+Construction Industry Trends: September 2019 Roundup

 September brought a lot of news on the construction front.
 Here at Viewpoint, we’re fresh off our Collaborate 2019 user conference and the announcement of our new Viewpoint Analytics solution, which will empower construction professionals to achieve true business intelligence for their projects and organizations.
 In the industry, we’re watching a number of stories ranging from infrastructure funding to new overtime rules to technology aiding contractors labor and recruiting strategies and business operations.
 Here’s a look at the stories that caught our eye: